 With the help of parents, children and young people with Crohn's or Colitis, we have produced this guide to provide you with some general information about Inflammatory Bowel Disease (IBD), its symptoms, treatments and their side effects.
 At times, living with Crohn's or Colitis can make school difficult for children and young people, but every child with Crohn's or Colitis is different and most can continue to go to school, take part in sports and other interests and do as well as their peers.
 Most then go on to further education, training or employment.
 Knowing about the physical and emotional impact the condition can have on young people can help you and the school provide the best possible support, which will allow them to thrive and achieve the best from their time at school both academically and socially.
 All four nations of the UK have some legal frame work or statutory guidance that places a responsibility on schoools to care for children who may have additional support needs.
 There are more details and further information about this on page 13 of this guide.

 To support a child with Crohn's or Colitis properly, your school should refer to the policies relating to looking after children with medical conditions in your country.
 In the UK these vary depending on the particular nation.
-We have provided a brief overview of the policies relating to the different nations at the end of this information sheet (see Appendix).
+We have provided a brief overview of the policies relating to the different nations (see Appendix near the end of this page).
 We have suggested practical ways to meet the guidance and laws throughout the leaflet.
 Some general things to think about are:

 • Establishing good relationships with the child, their parent or carer and their Paediatric Nurse Specialist or IBD team.